auditassistant/json-context/README.md

 ```

-### What's with the '$' keys?

-In case you're wondering about the '$' keys (e.g. `$elements`) - there's nothing special about these, except that they are ignored by the updater and left in place.
-What this means is you can use them for storing metadata about an object.
-Even after the object is updated by `pushChange` the meta data will still be there.

-The only way a '$' key can get lost is if the item is removed.
-Makes them great for storing binding info.

 ## WOW OMG!!
 EVERYTHING WORKS IN REALTIME!!!
 IT'S MAGIC!!

 No it's not.
 You did all the work.
 JSON Context is just one tool that made it easier.

 Here are some more tools to make it even easier:

   - [JSON Syncer](http://github.com/mmckegg/node-json-syncer) - Handles all of the change pushing between server and client.
 Allows subscribing to only specific events - no need to overload every user with every little thing no matter how irrelevant.
 Also provides a way to send the user's changes back to the server.
-Comes with handy dandy permissions/authentication!
   - [Realtime Templates](http://github.com/mmckegg/node-realtime-templates) - This is where it all comes together.
 Write your views in 100% pure HTML markup.
 You can bind elements using JSON Query to your context, and create repeating areas, conditionals, partials, and much more.
 The server renders the initial page, but best part is that the view is automatically shared with the browser so **you don't need to write a single line of refresh code**.
 The view already knows how to update itself.
 Things start to actually be magic at this point.